korea-certification-service/marketmach/README.md

 ## License

-MarketMACH is licensed as Apache 2.0.
+MarketMACH ALL RIGHTS RESERVED.
+MarketMACH is licensed as MIT.